SkapMicke/smdx-qbserver/[qb]/qb-weapons/.github/contributing.md

 * **Check the docs** There's a chance what you see as a bug might just work differently than you expect and if you think it could work better consider a feature enhancement report instead.
 * **Search the [discord](https://discord.gg/qbcore)** to see if anyone else has run into the issue and see if it was solved through user error or code changes. (if the code change isn't pending a PR and you know what you're doing consider submitting one following [Pull Requests](#pull-requests) )
 * **Determine which resource the problem should be reported in**.
-If the bug is related to the inventory for example report this bug under qb-inventory rather than under qb-core or some other resource.
+If the bug is related to the inventory for example report this bug under mrf_inventory rather than under qb-core or some other resource.
 * **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3Aqbcore-framework)** to see if the problem has already been reported.
 If it has **and the issue is still open**, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Bug Report?